altaiperry/-LEARNING-RATE-AND-GENERALIZABILITY-OF-ENCODED-DIFFRACTION-RECONSTRUCTION/README.md

 ORGANIZATION:

 Where applicable, the data that was generated (models, datasets) are uploaded and analysis notebooks refer to their dir.
 The generator notebooks output their locations to a USER_CREATED_DATA dir.
 If you want to generate your own data and models and analyze them (rather than what I supply in the CURATED_DATA dir), change the reference in the applicable analysis notebooks.

+The CiFAR-10 dataset can be found here: https://www.cs.toronto.edu/~kriz/cifar.html

+All other datasets used are either generated or supplied through KERAS in TensorFlow.

+List of the packages used and their ver are found in packages.md.

 ABSTRACT: